Stitchmaker/dsp/03-command_line.md

 `ls -lah`
 `ls -t`
 `ls -Glp`

-> >
 `ls`         list files in directory
 `ls -a`      list all files, including hidden
-`ls -l`      list files in long format (all the useful info on the files) `ls -lh`     lists files in long format with readable file size `ls -lah`    lists all files (including hidden) in long format with readable file size `ls -t`      lists files sorted by time and date
+`ls -l`      list files in long format (all the useful info on the files)
+`ls -lh`     lists files in long format with readable file size
+`ls -lah`    lists all files (including hidden) in long format with readable file size
+`ls -t`      lists files sorted by time and date
 `ls -Glp`    lists files in long format witha '\' after a directory showing different colors for file types

 ---

 ### Q3.
 More List Files in Unix

 Explore these other [ls options](http://www.techonthenet.com/unix/basic/ls.php) and pick 5 of your favorites:

-> >
-'ls -d'      displays only directories
+`ls -d`      displays only directories
-'ls -1'      displays one file per line
+`ls -1`      displays one file per line
-'ls -q'      displays non-printing characters
+`ls -q`      displays non-printing characters
-'ls -R'      displays contents of directories as well 'ls -r'      displays in reverse order
+`ls -R`      displays contents of directories as well
+`ls -r`      displays in reverse order

 ---

 ### Q4.
 Xargs

 What does `xargs` do?
 Give an example of how to use it.

-> >
 'xargs' lets you pass the output of one command as the input of another ls foo* | xargs rm

 List all files that start with foo and remove them.
 This is quite simple as you could do rm foo* directly but this is the idea of xargs.